iremsvn/ui_spec/ui_spec.md

 Area 2
 ------

-As in Figure-2 “Area 2” consists of two sub-containers which include specific components.
+In Figure-1 it can be seen that Area 2 consists of two inner containers that are row aligned.
+These two sub-areas which are referred to as left sub-area and right sub-area include some specific components.

 ### Left Sub-Area